-A luxury tented camp situated high on the hills of the Masai Mara, Angama Mara has quickly become one of the most talked about lodges in East Africa.
-The main drawcard for the owner-operated lodge is the enviable view, which gives guests unparalleled views from above.
+Angama Mara has quickly become one of the most talked about lodges in East Africa.
+The main drawcard for this lodge is the enviable view, which gives guests unparalleled views over the Maasai Mara from above.
 I checked in to Angama Mara to experience the camp for myself and report back for a full review.

 Arriving on safari often means a long travel day.
 For me the journey began in Cape Town, South Africa.
 After an overnight flight to Nairobi, I landed at the international airport and made my way to the arrivals area to catch an uber to Wilson Domestic Airport.
 The journey between the International airport and Domestic airport takes anywhere between 40 minutes to two hours, depending on traffic.
 Once you have arrived at Wilson Domestic Airport, be sure to know which airline company you are flying with as you will need to tell this to your driver (each airline has its own mini terminal).

 After waiting a further four hours, I was finally on my way to the Masai Mara.
 Bush flights can often add up in terms of price, so I would recommend choosing one or two camps to stay with in the Mara to limit your costs and time spent travelling between camps.

 Angama Mara has its own private airstrip, though often you will disembark at the nearby Kichwa Tembo airstrip (depending on how many guests you are travelling with or if there are other travellers on board your flight disembarking at the same stop).